 We are based on the river with our entrance just BEFORE the road splits for the Watersports Centre car entrances.
 DO NOT PARK IN THE NWC CAR PARKS – CHARGES APPLY!

 Parking: There is plenty of free parking space on-site.
 Just drive into the Club, past the Nottingham Sailing Club sign, and follow the track round the boat-park.
 This will bring you close to the river and you can park where there is space.

 Camping / Accommodation: There is a large “proper” camping and caravan site opposite the entrance which is open to the general public.
-See https://www.nwscnotts.com/hpcp/campsite/.
-This campsite is likely to be very busy this year due to general holiday restrictions – please book beforehand.
-We do not provide camping accommodation on-site before or after an open meeting.
+See https://www.nwscnotts.com/hpcp/short-breaks/.
+We suggest you book in advance as there are sometimes large events at the National Watersports Centre.
+We do not usually provide camping accommodation on-site before or after an open meeting.

 Conditions of Entry: The race organisers shall not be responsible for any loss, damage, death or personal injury howsoever caused to the owner / competitor, or his crew as a result of their taking part in the race or races.
 Moreover, every owner / competitor warrants the suitability of his dinghy for the race or races.

 Insurance: Each participating boat shall be insured with valid third-party liability insurance with a minimum cover of £3,000,000.

 Prizes: will be awarded on the day of racing, after racing has been completed.
 The prize giving will be held either in the clubhouse, or in the immediate vicinity of the clubhouse.